mixxxdj/manual/source/hardware/controllers/akai_apc_mini.rst

 Akai APC Mini
 ===================

-The *AKAI APC Mini* is a controller for a 64 Samplers deck.
+The *Akai APC Mini* is a controller for a 64 Samplers deck.

 -  `Manufacturer’s product
    page <https://www.akaipro.com/apc-mini>`__